StockSharp/doc/en/topics/MarketRuleExclusive.md

 ```

-Also mutually exclusive rules can be created through the adding to [ExclusiveRules](xref:StockSharp.Algo.IMarketRule.ExclusiveRules):
+Also mutually exclusive rules can be created through the adding to [IMarketRule.ExclusiveRules](xref:StockSharp.Algo.IMarketRule.ExclusiveRules):

 ```cs
 var order = this.CreateOrder(direction, (decimal) Security.GetCurrentPrice(direction), Volume);